Medicaid for Elders and Adults with Disabilities: Community Medicaid (210-RICR-40-05-1)

 A. The Medicaid eligibility group for Community Medicaid when determined by the state is as follows:

-1. Single Adults -A single adult requesting Community Medicaid, including Medicaid LTSS, is treated as an “individual” - that is- Medicaid eligibility group of one.
+1. Single Adults – A single adult requesting Community Medicaid, including Medicaid LTSS, is treated as an “individual” – that is – Medicaid eligibility group of one (1).

-2. Groups for Adults with Spouses -When two spouses are living together, both the person requesting Medicaid and the applicant’s spouse are considered members of applicant’s Medicaid eligibility group - a “couple” or group of two (2) - unless one of the exceptions specified below applies.
+2. Groups for Adults with Spouses – When two (2) spouses are living together, both the person requesting Medicaid and the applicant’s spouse are considered members of applicant’s Medicaid eligibility group – a “couple” or group of two (2) – unless one (1) of the exceptions specified below applies.
 This is true whether or not the spouse is also requesting Medicaid.

 a.
 Living together.
 A couple is also considered living together in any of the following circumstances:

 (3) When the resources of the couple are reassessed and allocated at the point in which the need for continuous LTSS is determined and an application for Medicaid coverage of LTSS is made as indicated in Chapter 50 Subchapter 00 Part 6 of this Title, Medicaid Long-Term Services and Supports: Financial Eligibility.

 b.
 Exceptions.
 Adult applicants with spouses are treated as an “individual” for eligibility purposes in the following circumstances: